 This is when having a broker to manage your investments can really come in handy.
 Without a broker, you would have to make all these orders and moves yourself.
 A broker can lend a more professional view to your investments to make efficient trades.
 Plus, they’ll know more of the language specific to the stock market and trading.

-Tips for Preparing to Invest in Stock
+Tips for Investing in Stocks

 Photo credit: ©iStock.com/Avosb, ©iStock.com/Szepy, ©iStock.com/Drazen_